Bus to Campus

 The TAP program provides unlimited rides on all Long Beach Transit buses for 75% off the regular LBT student rate.
 Students who are currently enrolled or faculty/staff members that are actively employed by the university qualify for the program.
 Direct bus routes to CSULB campus include the 45, 46, 91, 92, 93, 94, 96, 121, 171, 173.
 You can plan your trip by using http://ridelbt.com/

-Those who participated in this program in the spring may purchase the TAP pass via the CSULB parking portal starting on Aug.
-9, 2019.
-First-time participants of the TAP program who do not already have a TAP sticker must purchase their passes at the Cashiers window in Brotman Hall.
-Here is where they will program your TAP sticker and affix it to your campus ID card.
+Those who participated in this program in the spring may purchase the LBT TAP pass via the CSULB parking portal.
+First-time participants of the LBT TAP program must purchase their passes at the Cashiers window where TAP sticker will be programmed and affixed to your campus ID.

 Although the program is no longer free, it is important to note that TAP services are still highly-subsidized by the university and are offered to students/employees at over 75% off the normal student pass rate of $40/month (or $200/semester).

 IMPORTANT NOTE: TAP Pass purchases are nonrefundable.
 Please contact the Cashiers Office for additional information.

 The TAP sticker is affixed to your Beach ID card and provides access to the Long Beach Transit buses.

 First time participants who reside in Beachside must first visit ID Card Services Office located in the University Bookstore.
 A newly designed Beachside ID card must be obtained prior to visiting the Cashiers Office to purchase the tap sticker and pass.